satra124/emco-base-test/docs/developer/observability.md

 ## Implementation notes

+### Adding metrics to existing services and controllers
+Adding the /metrics HTTP endpoint to an existing service is done by calling controller.NewControllerServer().
+The port used is the `service-port` of the configuration.

+Common metrics should be placed in `src/orchestrator/pkg/infra/metrics`.

+At this point in time, only one common metric is defined: emco_build.
+It contains component, revision, and version labels.
+The component is the name provided to controller.NewControllerServer() while the revision and version labels are taken from the EMCO_META_EMCO_SHA and EMCO_META_EMCO_VERSION environment variables.

 ### Adding tracing to existing services and controllers
 The general process is to review the code for any uses of context.Background().
 Instead of context.Background(), use a context provided by the caller.
 Inject the (yet to be added) tracing headers into the outgoing request context.